-- Squeeze the orange juice and mash the banana.
+- Squeeze the orange and mash the banana.

 - Mix the mashed banana with honey and set aside.

-- Dissolve the gelatin in water and heat in a bain-marie.
+- Dissolve the gelatin in water and heat in a water bath.

 - Pour in the orange juice, and mix it all together well.

-- Place everything into a mold and place in the refrigerator for 20 minutes.
+- Place everything into a mold and store in the refrigerator for 20 minutes.

-- When you come to serve it, place the mashed banana and honey on a plate, and put the jelly cube on top along with a piece of orange.
+- When you serve it, place the mashed banana and honey on a plate, and put the jelly cube on top along with a piece of orange.

-By now, soy is sold all over the world, and has any number of uses.
-Its seeds carry concentrated amounts of protein, and are especially good because they can be consumed in a range of different forms: milk, flour, tofu and fermented products.
-To take advantage of the full benefits of soy, we recommend you seek out products that are 100% organic.
+Nowadays, soy is being sold all over the world, and it has tons of uses.
+Its seeds have concentrated amounts of protein, and are especially good because they come in all kinds of forms: milk, flour, tofu, and fermented products.
+To get the full benefits of soy, we recommend you find products that are 100% organic.

-The following home remedy serves to strengthen cartilage and ligaments, thanks to the magnesium, potassium, silicon and chlorophyll it delivers.
-All these nutrients combine to boost the health of your tissues.
+This home remedy can help strengthen cartilage and ligaments, thanks to all the magnesium, potassium, silicon, and chlorophyll in it.
+The combination of these nutrients is great for your tissue health.